python-trio/trio/docs/source/design.rst

   Sometimes this leads to the slightly funny looking ``await wait_...``.
 Sorry.
-As far as I can tell all the alternatives are worse, and you get used to it pretty quick.
+As far as I can tell all the alternatives are worse, and you get used to the convention pretty quick.

 * If it's desirable to have both blocking and non-blocking versions of a function, then they look like::